 6. Funding and Support for the Programme

 6.1.
-Singtel will select up to seven successful applicants to receive support (monetary and non-monetary) as further set out below.
+Singtel will select up to five successful applicants to receive support (monetary and non-monetary) as further set out below.

 6.2.
-Singtel will provide each selected applicant with funding up to S$20,000 as determined by Singtel in two tranches of up to S$10,000 per tranche upon evaluation of business case and needs with discretion entirely up to Singtel.
-In addition, all successful applicants have to submit their required funding expenditure breakdown with their application.
-The funding granted may vary from the expenditure breakdown submitted by the applicant subject to Singtel’s decision.
+Singtel will provide each selected applicant with funding up to S$20,000 as determined by Singtel in two tranches of up to S$10,000 per tranche upon evaluation of your Proof of Concept progress with discretion entirely up to Singtel.
+In addition, all successful applicants have to submit their required funding expenditure breakdown on how it will support your Proof of Concept.
 Besides monetary support, selected applicants will receive non-monetary support such as workshops, networking opportunities, dedicated mentoring and 1-on-1 business coaching from seasoned entrepreneurs and industry experts from Singtel and its partner organisations.
-Upon completion of the Programme, Singtel will select up to 2 applicants who have the potential to scale regionally to compete and pitch for a collective pool of funding of up to S$60,000 against other social impact organisations from the region who are also participating in the Optus and Globe Future Makers Programmes.
+Upon completion of the Programme, Singtel will select up to 2 applicants which have the potential to scale regionally to compete and pitch for a collective pool of funding of up to S$100,000 against other social impact organisations from the region who are also participating in the Optus,Globe, Telkomsel and AIS Future Makers Programmes.
 Further details will be disclosed when the applicants are accepted into the Programme.

 6.4.
 Singtel will not pay any additional amount to the applicant under any circumstances, including where the actual total project cost is greater than the funding.

 6.5.
-The funding amount must be used and applied solely for the proposal stated in the application, unless Singtel agrees to a variation in writing.
+The funding amount must be used and applied solely for the Proof of Concept proposal stated in the application, unless Singtel agrees to a variation in writing.

 6.6.
 All successful applicants must keep records of expenses paid using the funding (for example, receipts and bank statements).

 6.8.
-The successful applicant must promptly notify Singtel and, within two weeks of notifying Singtel, return any amount of the funding that has not yet been spent, if: a) the proposal is no longer possible or cannot be completed in the manner described in the application; and b) Singtel has not agreed in writing to a variation of the proposal as per clause 6.6.
+The successful applicant must promptly notify Singtel and, within two weeks of notifying Singtel, return any amount of the funding that has not yet been spent, if: (a). the Proof of Concept proposal is no longer possible or cannot be completed in the manner described in the application; and (b).
+Singtel has not agreed in writing to a variation of the proposal as per clause 6.5.